 Well, that's fine, if people at the time are allowed to record history and later generations are allowed access to it.
 A shining example of learning from history is the collection of evidence from the accident at Chornobyl, papers from people who had the moral integrity and courage to collect and publish.

-The publication is Chernobyl, Consequences of the Catastrophe for People and the Environment, and it has given the rest of the world a far better insight into what happens and goes on happening after a nuclear accident.
+of the Catastrophe for People and the Environment, and it has given the rest of the world a far better insight into what happens and goes on happening after a nuclear accident.

 When I think of the nations involved, it is the honesty and bravery of these individuals that comes into my mind.
 It isn't a criticism of what has happened; that is history.